seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 known-answer cases, 40 assertions, offline (12 failing × 3 + 2 passing × 2).
 That step, not a fingerprint entry, is why
-`live-gate.sh` is trustworthy after the session that wrote it ended; adding the script to the `## 0` table would put a hash in every TZ header for a file whose behaviour is already under a control.
+`live-gate.sh` is trustworthy after the session that wrote it ended; adding the script to the `## 0` table would put a hash in every TZ header for a file whose behaviour is already under a control. **`bench/backtest_guard_bench.py` is step 14 on the same argument** and is likewise absent from that table (§0).

 **The two workflows treat this tree differently, on purpose.** `main.yml` ignores `analyst/**` whole: no file here, script included, is a reason to start the bot, redraw 30 coins through CoinGecko and rewrite the live Gist.
 Before TZ-17 it ignored none of them, so the engine saving its own state did exactly that, with a retry doubling the draw.
-`bench.yml` ignores only the three paths the analyst WRITES — `analyst/state.json`, `analyst/live.json`, `analyst/log/**` — because `analyst/live-gate.sh` is code whose control
+`bench.yml` ignores FOUR paths in this tree and only three of them are the analyst's:
+`analyst/state.json`, `analyst/live.json`, `analyst/log/**`. `analyst/live-gate.sh` is
-is step 13, and the wider form excluded the gate script from its own gate (inv.
+deliberately absent because it is code whose control is step 13, and the wider form excluded the gate script from its own gate (inv.
 53, measured on the runner: run `33254342462`, a push carrying only the script, which started nothing under the old filter). `analyst/README.md` needs no entry; `'**.md'` covers it.

+**The fourth path is `analyst/owner.json` and it breaks the rule the other three follow.**
+It is written by the Architect and pushed by the Boss, so it is neither the analyst's data nor a control — and every upload of it fired the whole gate.
+TZ-30 added it as an exact literal while opening the workflow for another reason (inv.
+52). **The reading inv.
+53 requires has not been taken:** the proof is a real push carrying only that file, the only actor who can make it is the Boss, and until then the entry rests on a reading of the pattern — which is the thing inv.
+53 refuses. §10 carries the row.

-**That narrowing creates a coupling and it is deliberate.** Any NEW file the analyst writes must be added to `bench.yml`'s list, or it starts a 13-step gate on every analysis run.
+**That narrowing creates a coupling and it is deliberate.** Any NEW file the analyst writes must be added to `bench.yml`'s list, or it starts a 14-step gate on every analysis run.
 Making the coupling mechanical would need the written set to exist as data that both the filter and a bench read, i.e. a second list of three paths — rejected as worse than the coupling it removes (inv.
 20).
 The failure is loud and costs runner minutes, which is the